jasonzissman/gamification-engine/readme.md

 More info coming

 ## TODO!!!!
-* Push notifications when goal completed.
-* allow assignment of 'points' after an individual completes a goal.
-Have a balance? e.g. like a wallet for purchasing features.
-* event processing should be locked down.
-Don't want two updates to overwrite each other.
-* More unit and integration tests
-* Update readme
 * Can we support a broader character set for goals and events?
 Feels needlessly restrictive right now.
 * Add support for goal expiration!
 Should not process criteria/goals that are no longer applicable.
+* Push notifications when goal completed.
+* More unit and integration tests
+* Update readme
 * Cache calls to database
 * General authorization approach.
 Access tokens?
 * Put in timing/profiling options to warn if things are going too slow